Get your free photography lesson plan

 Well, there will always be some cases when you need a bit more directional or soft light.
 Most of these cases happen when you’re shooting outside of the studio and rely on the Sun as your main source of light.

-Since you can’t control the sun’s brightness and direction, you will need to reflect it around to counteract the harsh light.
+Since you can’t control the sun’s brightness and direction, you must reflect it around to counteract the harsh light.

-From my experience with experimenting with the direction of lights, it seemed that the face’s appearance “changes.”
-We, humans, are used to having lights above us.
-It’s been like that for a really long time and we get accustomed to it.
+From my experience experimenting with the direction of lights, it seemed that the face’s appearance “changes.”
+We humans are used to having lights above us.
+It’s been like that for a really long time, and we get accustomed to it.

 We now associate lighting that comes from above as normal.
 This is the main reason why lights that “fill the room” are on the ceiling, not on the floor.

-The light coming from above is usually the main source of light, resulting in shadows under the nose and jaw (well roughly).
-If the shadows are contrasting too much, the reflector can help to act as a fill light.
+The light coming from above is usually the main source of light, resulting in shadows under the nose and jaw (well, roughly).
+If the shadows contrast too much, the reflector can help to act as a fill light.

-As its name implies, a fill-light will fill in the shadows.
-This will make the shadows appear less dark, giving your subject a more flattering look.
+As its name implies, a fill light fills in the shadows.
+This makes the shadows appear less dark, giving your subject a more flattering look.

 Long story short, you should use a reflector for better lighting on your subject/object.